 In Burgundy to taste and buy wine, we ventured south to visit a Cote Roti producer I knew and in the process couldn’t pass up having lunch in the reputed culinary capital of France: Lyon.
 Our choice certainly wasn’t traditional nor was it anywhere near the top third of possible cathedrals in this food-obsessed city, but it was reasonably-priced and not half-bad overall.

-It’s a little corner location by the Saone at the base of the steep hill of the old city.
+It’s a little corner location by the Saone at the base of the old city’s steep hill.
 We arrived at noon as the place opened and were shown upstairs to a spare but pleasing L-shaped room with wide visibility to the street below.
 Server was a tall brisk young guy fluent in English but happy to fall back into French when I could manage.
 His knowledge of the wines was professional-level, with lots of production nuance and conversation about taste elements.
 He talked us out of a more-expensive older wine and that always impresses me.
 Although he was chatty enough, he moved at warp speed which seems to be what servers do this year in France.

 Food 9.0, service 8.7, ambience 8.6, value 9.1, peace and quiet 8.0.
 I’ll be going elsewhere next time I’m in town, but only because I want the traditional goodies and the selection here is so oceanic.